areaofeffect/hello-world/week2/README.md

 JavaScript example

 	var myObj = {};

 Python example, (dictionary)

 	myDict = {}

 C example

 	struct example here

-# Further considerations
+[ck: json callback with bio examples]

+# More on datatypes.

 ## Conversion from one Data Type to Another
-Converting one data type to another
+Converting one data type to another.
+Why would you need this?

+[ bk: examples of all these]

 String -> Number

 Number -> String

 String -> Bool
+"true", "false"

 Number -> Bool
+0, 1

+String -> Array
+[ example or string that's delimited ]
+[bk: example
+"January 5th, 1978"
+data[1]
+data[0]
+]

 ## Strict Typing, Strong or Weak, Static or Dynamic

 Which language out of our three do you think is strictly typed?

 If you guessed C, you are correct!
 Each time we delcared a variable we had to preceed it with it's type.
 This tells the compiler that you cannot interact with this variable outside of it's type.